 So, let’s learn more!
 Please read on.

-HOW PCOS CAN CAUSE EXCESS FACIAL HAIR
+HOW CAN PCOS CAUSE EXCESS FACIAL HAIR?

 Here are the two main reasons why PCOS can cause excess facial hair.